elsline/Template-Three-v1.0/README.md

 ## Welcome! 👋

-This Template Three Two from Elzero web school
+This Template Three from Elzero web school

 Thanks for checking out this front-end coding challenge.